waocats/crabgo/src/doc/contrib/src/tests/index.md

 # Tests

-Cargo has an extensive test suite.
+Crabgo has an extensive test suite.
 Most of it is implemented as integration tests in the [`testsuite`] directory.
 There are several other tests:

 * Unit tests are scattered throughout.